 - 1.4 The Scottish Government responded to the challenges in town centres by initiating the Town Centre Action Plan, in 2013.
 The Plan included a range of policy and capital injection proposals, many of which the Scottish Government adopted.
 Amongst these was a 'town centre first' principle whereby public bodies consider how they can support town centres before considering development elsewhere.
 The Scottish Government's 'Place Based Investment Programme' started with an initial £325 million capital to accelerate community led regeneration. - 1.5 The Town Centre Review was updated in 2021, when the review group published their report 'A New Future for Scotland's Town Centres'.
 This report followed the resurgence of the value of local centres during and following the COVID-19 pandemic.
 The first recommendation was to ensure the formal positioning of towns and town centres is strengthened in National Planning Framework 4. - 1.6 National Planning Framework 4 (NPF4), the national planning framework for Scotland, was adopted and published by Scottish Ministers on 13 February 2023.
 The commencement of the provisions of the Planning (Scotland) Act 2019, especially section 13, amended the composition of the Development Plan, making NPF4 part of the statutory Development Plan.
-Therefore, NPF3 and Scottish Planning policy have been superseded by NPF4.
-Policy 27 maintains the policy stance of the Town Centre First approach, with desired outcomes focusing on vibrant and healthy places for people to live, learn, work, enjoy and visit. - 1.7 Local town centre and retail policies are now set out through the Council's Local Development Plan [LDP].
+Policy 27 maintains the policy stance of the Town Centre First approach, with desired outcomes focusing on vibrant and healthy places for people to live, learn, work, enjoy and visit.
+This Policy also supports other uses that will generate significant footfall, including commercial, offices, community, leisure, sport and cultural facilities. - 1.7 Local town centre and retail policies are now set out through the Council's Local Development Plan [LDP].
 The LDP includes policies that direct development towards town centres and offer support to development that would benefit town centre vitality and viability.
-The Core Activity Areas policy replaced the previous Prime Retail Frontage policy and supports a preference of class 1 and class 3 uses within the central part of town centres with the aim of encouraging footfall. - 1.8 The Council's town centre monitoring processes include annual footfall surveys, and biannual Town Centre Health Checks and Retail Surveys, which measure town centre vacancy rates.
-The primary purpose of this research is to provide an evidential basis for the Council's town centre and retail policy decisions; the data is also used, increasingly, for broader town centre performance monitoring purposes in the region. - 1.9 The Council has exercised policy levers that are available, including regeneration schemes in Selkirk, Kelso, Jedburgh and Hawick.
+Policy ED4 identifies Core Activity Areas to encourage public activity within central parts of certain town centres.
+These Areas ensure a range of commercial uses to encourage development that increases footfall in town centres and, in turn, prevents the gradual loss of essential town centre activities. - 1.8 The Council's town centre monitoring processes include annual footfall surveys, and biannual Town Centre Health Checks and Retail Surveys, which measure town centre vacancy rates.
+The primary purpose of this research is to provide an evidential basis for the Council's town centre and retail policy decisions; the data is also used, increasingly, for broader town centre performance monitoring purposes in the region. - 1.9 The Council's Retail Survey is monitoring additional and updated uses this year to reflect the recent changes to the Use Classes Order in Scotland.
+Furthermore, monitoring the additional uses also reinforces the policy principles set out within Policy 27 NPF4 (see 1.6 above).
+Businesses, cultural, social, leisure and sports facilities are being surveyed along with shops, professional services, food outlets and overnight accommodation.
+The addition of these uses can marginally affect retail vacancy rates.

+1.9 The Council has exercised policy levers that are available, including regeneration schemes in Selkirk, Kelso, Jedburgh and Hawick.
 The Conservation Area Regeneration Schemes (CARS) in Selkirk, Jedburgh and Kelso are complete, while Hawick remains active and is due to complete in 2025.
 The Borderlands Inclusive Growth Deal, signed in March 2021, has unlocked investment for the Borderlands Partnership; a cross-border deal involving Scottish Borders, Dumfries & Galloway, Northumberland, Carlisle and Cumbria.
 The Place Programme project will support the development and renewal of towns across the Borderlands region.

-2. Footfall trends 2007 - 2020
+2. Footfall trends 2007 - 2023